top of page

 Precinct Delegates should:

-• Support your county party and be involved
+• Support your county party and attend gatherings or events

 • Attend local municipality meetings, school board meetings and County Commissioner meetings